hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 The captives bound and stricken begged their lives.

+> Destroy us not,

+they said,

-" Destroy us not," they said, " and we will teach thee
+> and we will teach thee
+>

-A new and frui tful art."
+> A new and frui tful art.

-- — 1 — -

 He gave them quarter

 To learn their secret.
 When they were released

 They had to serve him, lit his mind with knowledge

 And taught him how to write some thirty scripts

-Such as the Rurnan, Persian, Arabic, " "
+Such as the Rurnan, Persian, Arabic,

 Sughdi, Chmf, and Pahlavi, and thus

 Delineate sounds.
 How many better arts

-128

-THE SHAHNAMA OF FIRDA USf

 Explored he in a reign of thirty years,